 If you haven’t already, take a peek at a few weddings, then send me an email so we can get together and talk about ways to make this the most memorable day of your life.

 My approach is to capture weddings with a blend of photojournalism and casual portraits, documenting moments as they unfold.
 I strive to focus on the emotional parts the of the day, offering guidance during formal photos, while encouraging interaction between my couples and their loved ones.
 I avoid cheesy poses and photo editing trends, in the effort of create photographs that won’t feel dated decades from now.

 Things I Love

 I’m married to an incredibly supportive guy.
-Even after 13 years together, I still get butterflies and feel special when I wear his t-shirts.
+Even after nearly 15 years together, I still get butterflies and feel special when I wear his t-shirts.